 Incident Report Form:

 It includes proper documentation of an incident in the company, which will help in reporting the unfortunate happenings to rescue other employees in the future.
-It will support keeping the detail record of sexual harassment cases in the companies.
+It will support keeping the detailed record of sexual harassment cases in the companies.

 Workplace Harassment Form:

-This form is helpful in creating awareness among employees and members of human resource department about types of workplace harassment, and reporting methods along with penalties.
+This form is helpful in creating awareness among employees and members of the human resource department about types of workplace harassment, and reporting methods along with penalties.